phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 509787
+#Total Number of Tweets: 1070685
-#Number of Clinton Tweets: 415392
+#Number of Trump Tweets: 510170
-#Number of Rubio Tweets: 155192
+#Number of Clinton Tweets: 415571
-#Number of Sanders Tweets: 148017
+#Number of Rubio Tweets: 155281
-#Number of Carson Tweets: 80224
+#Number of Sanders Tweets: 148154
-#Number of Bush Tweets: 52471
+#Number of Carson Tweets: 80277
-#Total Number of Tweets:
+#Number of Bush Tweets: 52521
 ---